doo/process/README.md

 What it comes down to is, that you can compose different steps of a computation in a more flexible way than using a let for that purpose.
-In a real life system these computations or rather processes often involves a lot of steps.
+In a real life system these computations or rather processes often involve a lot of steps.
 Normally you end up with a function that contains a huge let statement (kind of a 'monster'-let) that composes all these steps.
 This construct is totally inflexible, if you like to do anything more than to execute this ball of mud.
 Especially,